Party Ice Breakers

 Secret Word

-Secret word party ice breakers have to do with a word chosen before the party begins.
+Secret word party icebreakers have to do with a word chosen before the party begins.
 This one is great for encouraging mingling at cocktail parties.
 Give each guest a sticker when they arrive, and let them know the secret word.
 The goal is not to use the word, but notice if another guest does.
 When a guest uses the secret word, the guest who notices gets his sticker.
 The person with the most stickers at the end of the game is the winner.
 This can be fun as a person tries to get others to use the secret word without using it themselves.

-Workplace Party Ice Breakers
+Workplace Party Icebreakers

-People often dread office parties because they don’t really have relationships with co-workers beyond the office.
 To get the party rolling, choose two people who work together in some capacity.
 Put them back to back and ask work related questions like:

 • Whose desk is messiest?